hafsabashir8/Social-Media-Advertisement-Analytics/README.md

 # Social-Media-Advertisement-Analytics
-As a data analyst at a digital marketing agency, you analyze historical data from social media campaigns on platforms like Facebook, Instagram, and Twitter.
-Your goal is to evaluate performance and provide actionable insights to improve future advertising strategies and maximize campaign effectiveness.
+As a data analyst at a digital marketing agency, I analyze historical data from social media campaigns on platforms like Facebook, Instagram, and Twitter.
+My goal is to evaluate performance and provide actionable insights to improve future advertising strategies and maximize campaign effectiveness.